jrummell/jrummellblog/converting-datetime-to-string-and-back.md

+---
+permalink: /converting-datetime-to-string-and-back
-# Converting DateTime to String and back
+title: Converting DateTime to String and back
+date: 2007-05-21 11:32:00
+published: true
+tags:
+---

 I spent about 20 frustrating minutes the other day wondering why a sql